avantec-iot/avantec-thingsboard/docs/thingsboard/thingsboard-dashboards.rst

 You can find useful links to get started below:

 * `Dashboards`__
+    ThingsBoard provides the ability to create and manage dashboards.
+Each dashboard can contain plenty of widgets.
+Dashboards display data from many entities: devices, assets, etc. Dashboards can be assigned to Customers.

 * `Widgets Library`__
+    All IoT Dashboards are constructed using ThingsBoard widgets defined in the Widget Library.
+Each widget provides end-user functionality such as data visualization, remote device control, alarm management and display of static custom HTML content.

     * **Digital** and **analog** gauges for latest real-time values visualization
     * Highly customizable Bar and Line **charts** for visualization of historical and sliding-window data points
     * **Map** widgets for tracking movement and latest positions of IoT devices on Google or OpenStreet maps.